opensource-ny/OpenSource-NY/CONTRIBUTE.md

   * Tools
     - Jest (Unit testing)
-    - SuperTest (Integration testing, or end-to-end test that tests the whole application)
+    - SuperTest in conjunction with Jest(Integration testing, or end-to-end test that tests the whole application)

+  The following command will run *test.js in src/myapp/test

   In src/myapp run:
   ```shell
   npm test